Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-35-event-horizions.md

 The surviving drone was damaged but stable as it swept wide in the direction the two humans without the shotgun had tried to run.
 It didn’t take long to stumble across their ship, an unsubtle hammerhead of a thing in gleaming red and silver livery and adorned with the logo of the Byron Group.
 Unarmed, tiny…clearly a scout ship of some kind.

-It allowed itself a rare spike of amusement when it saw the ship’s name painted above the airlock. *'Misfit.’*
+It allowed itself a rare spike of amusement when it saw the ship’s name painted above the airlock. '*Misfit.’*

 As with all human systems, the ship was hardened and all but impenetrable to outside access.
 The rigorous parity-checking, firewalls and checksums made them all but impossible to infiltrate.